 One of her questions struck home to a lot of threads I read every day on different web hosting forums, and that was, “Are we properly capitalized to achieve our strategy?
 Followed by, “Are we properly organized to achieve our strategy?”

 My perception is that an awful lot of startups, cross industry, are not properly capitalized or organized.
 This is especially true in web hosting, where for pennies on the dollar, you can throw a website up against the wall – but will it stick?
 In reality, many don’t, so we hear horror stories of lost data and clients – over and over and over.
 This reinforces the need to do your homework, formulate a viable business plan and then execute on that plan.

 If You’re a Client

-If you’re a client searching for a host, select a host based on the value of your own business, and on the value of your time.
-Not everyone needs 100TB of bandwidth, or servers with 64GB of RAM.
+If you’re a client searching for a web host, select a web host based on the value of your own business, and on the value of your time.
+Not everyone needs 100TB of bandwidth, or servers with 128GB of RAM.
 What clients do need is for their sites to stay online with the least amount of latency.

 What I see an awful of is prospects searching for the cheapest solution, and while saving money is certainly a valid and primary concern for most businesses and organizations, hard dollar savings very often result in soft dollar headaches.

 Some examples of hard dollar savings that create issues down the line are: